The subject of a rebound relationship often raises eyebrows. These relationships are completely misunderstood and for all the wrong reasons.

 Basically, your relationship is only between the two of you.
 You may have seen a friend or two coming and going, but you haven’t spent the time to get to know them.
 And that’s because neither of you really thinks it’s important to do so.

-It’s not a very serious relationship.
+It’s not very serious.
+In fact, you’re not fully present in the relationship.
 When you’re in a rebound relationship, it’s basically just a fling.
 So if you really feel like the relationship isn’t a big thing, it could be a rebound.

 When you’re only with someone to get over someone else, there isn’t a lot of emotional attachment.
 It’s like you look at them as a means to an end, even if you don’t fully realize it.
 [Read: Casual relationship – What it is, why people like it and 20 very firm rules to follow]

-Neither of you really brings up plans for distant future events and you really never talk about it at all.
+Neither of you really brings up plans for distant future events, and you really never talk about the future at all.
 And that’s because you both don’t really see it going anywhere.

-You can just tell something is off.
-And if you’re reading this, chances are you can feel it.
-When your relationship doesn’t feel right and you’re unhappy in some way, it’s a sign something is wrong.
+You can just tell when something with your new relationship is a bit off.
+And if you’re reading this, chances are you can tell: it doesn’t even feel like a relationship at all.
+When your relationship doesn’t feel right, and you’re unhappy in some way, it’s a sign something is wrong.
 In this case, it could just be a rebound relationship.
 [Read: How to listen to your gut and give strength to your inner voice]

 If you’ve been dumped by your ex or have experienced a bad relationship, you helplessly get drawn to anyone who gives you attention.